pekspro/pekspro.github.io/devblog/_posts/0044 Finding redundant project references/2021-01-31-finding-redundant-project-references.markdown

 a while to run.
 Do not be surprised it takes more than one hour on a large project.

+Do not be surprised if you can not remove every reference that is suggested.
+Due dependencies you may be able to remove one suggested reference but not two.
+The script gives you suggestions about references that may be able to be removed.
+In the end it is up to you to decide what to do with this.

 Before you run the script, you need to change the path to directory that contains all projects that should be checked.

 {% include codeheader.html lang="PowerShell" %}
 {% highlight powershell %}

 function Get-PackageReferences {
     param($FileName, $IncludeReferences, $IncludeChildReferences)